 Hammer toes are found equally in men and women.
-The onset of hammer toes is between the ages of 30 and 80 years of age.
+The onset of hammer toes occurs between the ages of 30 and 80 years.

-The name hammer toe comes from the way the tip of the toe hits or hammers on the floor with each step.
-The primary deformity seen in a hammer toe is found at the PIPJ (proximal interphalangeal joint) which is the first or more proximal of the two joints of the toe.
-A mallet toe, on the other hand, is a similar deformity but is found in the DIPJ (distal interphalangeal joint).
-And lastly, claw toes are a deformity where the entire toe grabs and involves the MPJ (metatarsal phalangeal joint) PIPJ and DIPJ.
+The name hammer toe comes from the way the tip of the toe hits, or hammers, on the floor with each step.
+The primary deformity seen in a hammer toe is found at the PIPJ (proximal interphalangeal joint) which is the first, or more proximal, of the two joints of the toe.
+A mallet toe, on the other hand, is a similar deformity but is found in the DIPJ (distal interphalangeal joint.)
+Lastly, claw toes are a deformity where the entire toe grabs and involves the MPJ (metatarsal phalangeal joint) PIPJ and DIPJ.
 Collectively, these deformities are referred to as hammer toes.
 Hammer toes can affect one or all of the toes simultaneously.

 Causes and contributing factors

 The extensor tendons are found on the top of the foot and lift the foot, raising the foot toward the shin.
-There are two types of extensor tendons; long and short.
+There are two types of extensor tendons: long and short.
 The long extensor tendon, called the extensor digitorum longus (EDL), originates in the anterior leg.
-The EDL descends the leg crossing the ankle and continuing on to the distal tips of the toes.
-The EDL extends or lift the toes.
+The EDL descends the leg crossing the ankle and continues on to the distal tips of the toes.
+The EDL extends or lifts the toes.

-In cases of muscular imbalance, the EDL will change its' primary function to aid other muscles maintain balance.
-When the calf is particularly tight (see equinus) the EDL will change its' primary function to assist the tibialis anterior muscle to dorsiflex the foot at the ankle during the swing phase of gait.
+In cases of muscular imbalance, the EDL will change its primary function to aid other muscles in maintaining balance.
+When the calf is particularly tight (see equinus) the EDL will change its primary function to assist the tibialis anterior muscle to dorsiflex the foot at the ankle during the swing phase of gait.
 As a result of the tight EDL, the toes will form a hammer toe.
 One of the cardinal signs of extensor substitution is pronounced hammer toes when the heel strikes the floor during gait.

 When to contact your doctor